The Dentist Well-Being Program

 Family members, employees, associates or friends concerned about a dentist often contact the Dentist Well-Being Committee.
 Many dentists are self-referred.

-No. The Dentist Well-Being Committee acts as an advocate for the dentist with the State Board of Dental Examiners, insurance companies and law enforcement agencies as long as the dentist is compliant with treatment.
+No. The Dentist Well-Being Committee acts as an advocate for you with the State Board of Dental Examiners, insurance companies, and law enforcement agencies, as long as you are compliant with treatment.

-The Committee first determines if the dentist actually has a problem.
-The dentist is contacted and urged to meet with the Clinical Coordinator.
-If there is a problem then the dentist is referred for an evaluation.
-If treatment is recommended then a treatment agreement is drawn up between the dentist and the Committee.
+If you refer yourself (or if a family member, employee, associate, or friend refers you), then you’re encouraged to meet with the Committee’s Clinical Director, who will help determine if you actually have a problem.
+If there is a problem, then you’ll be referred for an evaluation.
+If treatment is recommended, then a treatment agreement is drawn up between you and the Committee.

-The Committee welcomes calls and questions from family members that may be concerned about a dentist.
-We will work confidentially to provide assistance, support and guidance about the best way to intervene and assist a dentist with a problem.
+The Committee welcomes calls and questions from family members who may be concerned about a dentist.
+We will work confidentially to provide assistance, support, and guidance about the best way to intervene and assist a dentist with a problem.

 All information held by the Dentist Well-Being Committee is considered strictly confidential.
 Records are kept by the Clinical Coordinator and are not at the offices of the Maryland State Dental Association.
 With the exception of those cases that are referred to the Committee by the State Board or those cases that are a danger to themselves or others, no information is released without the dentist’s written consent.

-The Committee receives referrals from the State Board of Dental Examiners and is requested to evaluate, refer to treatment and monitor certain cases.
+If the Committee receives the referral from the State Board of Dental Examiners, then the Committee is requested to evaluate the dentist, refer them to treatment, and monitor them, in certain cases.
 In these instances, the case is not completely confidential because it was referred by the Board and was not a self-referral.
-However, the Committee still serves a very important function in terms of advocating for the dentist that complies with the treatment agreement and monitoring requirements.
+However, the Committee still serves a very important function in terms of advocating for the dentist who complies with the treatment agreement and monitoring requirements.

 Testimonial